xksteven/xksteven.github.io/_posts/2015-11-20-welcome-to-jekyll.markdown

 categories: welcome update
 ---

 Welcome to my blog.
-It will highlight my work and random learnings I do each month.
+It will highlight my work and random learnings I do.